-Here’s the no frills answer: A CD ladder is a savings strategy where you spread a lump sum of money across multiple CDs (certificates of deposit) with different maturity dates.
+A CD ladder is a savings strategy where you spread a lump sum of money across multiple CDs (certificates of deposit) with different maturity dates.

-Side note: No-Penalty CDs typically allow you to withdraw your balance to your bank account beginning seven days after funding, with no penalty.
-However, for the purposes of this article, we’ll be looking at traditional CDs, where you’re locked into a rate for a fixed amount of time.
+All that being said, for the purposes of this article, we’ll be looking at traditional CDs, where you’re locked into a rate for a fixed amount of time.

 By spreading your pot of money across multiple CDs, a CD ladder offers you flexibility.